daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-08-13-open-foundation-ai-models-metas-llama-2-7b-chat.md

 ## HuggingFace Variations

-To keep my experimental costs floored, I choose to experiment with the smallest chat fine-tuned HF wrapped variation made available through their model [hub].
+To keep my costs floored, I chose to experiment with the smallest chat fine-tuned variation made available through the HF model [hub].

 ## Hardware